 Advanced age, disability or mental health conditions by themselves do not make a person eligible for Voluntary Assisted Dying.
 To be eligible, a person must be terminally ill and satisfy all other eligibility requirements.

 While there is an emerging ‘Australian model’ of Voluntary Assisted Dying, each state’s law is slightly different.
 Visit our Voluntary Assisted Dying law in my state page to find out more.

 The best people to speak to are the Voluntary Assisted Dying Care Navigators in your state.
 This is a free service and they are experts in providing the right information about your state’s law.
-Currently, laws are effective in Victoria and WA.
-Click on your state to get contact details for your local Care Navigators: Care Navigators Victoria, Care Navigators Western Australia
+Currently, laws are effective in Victoria, WA and Tasmania.
+Click on your state to get contact details for your local Care Navigators: Care Navigators Victoria, Care Navigators Western Australia, VAD Navigation Service Tasmania.

 The successful operation of Voluntary Assisted Dying laws relies on there being enough participating doctors.
 Thank you for seeking further information in this important area.

 If you are a medical practitioner interested in providing Voluntary Assisted Dying services to your patients, you are required to complete an online training program and pass an eligibility assessment.

 Click on your state to find out more: Health Practitioner information Victoria, Health Practitioner information Western Australia, Health Practitioner information Tasmania

 Voluntary Assisted Dying is one of several options for terminally ill people at the end of life.